 Form Rejection: I reject the project but don’t give any feedback or thoughts.
 I will always personalize with your name and the name of your project but I don’t say anything specific about it.
 This is usually what I send when the writing isn’t solid enough, the voice doesn’t grab me, the idea doesn’t resonate, etc. You get one of these if your work is obviously not a fit for me, which I can tell almost immediately.

-As you can see, there are several types of rejection.
-The rule of thumb is, the more personal the rejection, the more time the agent or editor spent with your work and the more potential and talent they see.
+As you can see, there are several types of query rejection.
+The rule of thumb is, the more personal the rejection, the more time the agent or editor spent with your work.
+And the more potential and talent they see.
 A Personal Rejection and a Revision Rejection are like doors that are half-open to you.
-You can turn these into opportunities.
-An agent who sends you a Personal Rejection would probably be up for seeing your next project.
-An agent who sends you a Revision Rejection would probably be enthusiastic to see another version of your current one.
+(Here’s something else to consider when faced with a revise and resubmit letter.)

 So keep querying and keep racking up those rejections.
 If you find yourself getting mostly Personal or Revision Rejections, that hard-won “yes” might not be too far behind.